Need an EPC in Cheshunt?

 More Info

 An EPC rates the home from an A, the highest, to a G the lowest.
-To legally let a property, the energy rating need to be at the least an E. The policies that control this is known as The Minimum Energy Efficiency Standard or (MEES) in short.
-For additional info on MEES go to the government website for landlord guidance.
+To legally let a property, the energy rating need to be at the least an E. The policies that regulate this is known as The Minimum Energy Efficiency Standard or (MEES) in short.
+For additional information on MEES go to the government website for landlord guidance.

 If your property currently is an F or G it cannot legally be let on a new rental.
 Should there be an existing tenant in the property and the rating is lower than an E, then the landlord has to take measures to get the rating up to an E.